Skip to main content

 Small businesses can manage cash flow effectively by: creating a rolling 13-week cash flow forecast updated weekly, invoicing immediately upon completing work with clear payment terms, following up on overdue payments within 48 hours, negotiating longer supplier payment terms, maintaining a cash reserve of at least 2-3 months of operating expenses, reducing unnecessary subscriptions and costs, and using short-term business loans strategically to bridge temporary gaps during seasonal slowdowns or growth phases.

-Cash Flow Management for Australian SMEs
+Cash Flow Management

 Cash flow refers to the movement of money into and out of your business over a specific period.
 It is distinct from profit — a business can be profitable on paper while simultaneously running out of cash.
 This happens because profit is an accounting measure, while cash flow reflects the actual availability of money in your bank account at any given time.